akkikiki/modularity_metric/README.md

 # modularity_metric
-An adhoc tool/metric to diagnose whether the resulting cross-lingual word embedding is ``mixed'' w.r.t to its language.
+An adhoc tool/metric to diagnose whether the resulting cross-lingual word embedding is "mixed" w.r.t to its language.

 ## Requirements
 * gensim